kmcnaught/OKGO/README.md

 All source code is licensed under the GNU GENERAL PUBLIC LICENSE (Version 3, 29th June 2007)

 Resources such as icons, imagery or trademarked names are not covered by the GPL license.
+Some license details / credits are detailed at [CREDITS.md](https://github.com/kmcnaught/CraytaAccess/blob/master/docs/CREDITS.md)